CloudLabsAI-Azure/PowerApps-Dev-in-a-Day/02BuildCode.md

      ![](images/L02/imageUpdateView.png)

-20. Replace **updateView** function with the function below.
+20. Replace the **updateView** function with the function below.
 This logic creates the React Element from the PriorityComponent and adds it to the virtual DOM.

      ```